ooni/spec/informed-consent/risks.md

-We urge you to review the **[specifications](https://github.com/TheTorProject/ooni- spec/tree/master/test- specs)** for each OONI test carefully, prior to running it.
+We urge you to review the **[specifications](https://github.com/TheTorProject/ooni- spec/tree/master/test- specs)** for each OONI test carefully, prior to running them.

 **Legality of tested websites**